 Users of mobile and broadband services are demanding customers.
 If services don’t measure up, they change operators.
-Telecoms company Elisa creates new services and improves the usability of old ones at a rapid rate.
+Telecoms company Elisa creates new services and improves the usability of old ones at a rapid rate with test automation in agile development.

 “Our customer service, order system and product management must operate flawlessly and automatically in all situations when we create new services.
 We make changes to our services daily and at the same time we develop methods for operating more effectively and productively,” says Tomi Korpela, head of Elisa’s 130-person software development team.